radiantearth/community-sprints/14102025-esrin-rome-italy/prep-work/readme.md

 **Meeting time:** Every other Monday from 11 am - 12 pm EST (1-hour long meeting)

 - Monday, September 8th @ 11 am EST
 - Monday, September 22 @ 11 am EST
 - Monday, October 6th @ 11 am EST

-#### STAC Working Session

-A two-hour meeting that allows us to dive into a specific task and get some work done while all online.
-The agenda is preset by the STAC PSC and there are no intros/updates/check-ins.

-**Meeting time:** 1st Tuesday of the month from 11 am - 1 pm EST (2-hour long meeting)

-- Tuesday, September 2nd @ 11 am EST

-#### STAC Ecosystem (stac-utils) Meeting

-These meetings are relatively new but have proven helpful to the community.
-The format of this meeting is similar to that of the STAC Community meeting, but instead of discussing the specifications themselves (stac-spec and stac-api-spec), this meeting discusses work being done/needed for the tools built to help interact with STAC.

-**Meeting time:** occasional Mondays from 11 am - 12 pm EST (1-hour long meeting)

-- ?

 # Topics